The Business Gift Equation: How to Get the Best ROI for Your Efforts

 If you’ve ever received a gift with the tale, “it made me think of you,” then you’ve received a gift with a story.
 The gift could be a handmade rolling pin and cookie mix that plays to your love of baking.
 It could be a book that inspired your colleague, paired with some tea and a handmade mug – just because you’re known for your love of quality teas.
 While these gifts are not necessarily expensive, they are high quality and can be used again and again.
 Most importantly, they come with a note that connects you and the recipient through this gift.

-Unique and Chosen For You: Personal Gifts Win Over Your Partners
+Business Gifts Are Unique and Personal—Personal Gifts Win Over Your Partners

 While not everyone enjoys a gift with their name or a monogram on it, many people find that this makes a gift far more memorable.
 It shows that you’ve taken the extra step of personalizing an item, and this matters to your colleagues and partners.
 When they’re serving cheese to their guests on the monogrammed cheese board that you gave them for the holiday, they’ll remember you and enjoy the gift all over again.